Wind, Talk to Me

-Wind, Talk to Me (Vetre, Pričaj Sa Mnom) is a 2025 docudrama film written and directed by Stefan Djordjevic in his directorial debut.
-A Serbian-Croatian-Slovenian co-production, the film inspired by the director’s real-life experiences, featuring his own family members and set around the construction of a lake house, explores the intimate and enduring relationship between a mother and her son.
+Wind, Talk to Me (Ветре, причај са мном) is a 2025 docudrama film written and directed by Stefan Đorđević in his directorial debut.
+A Serbian-Croatian-Slovenian co-production, the film inspired by the director's real-life experiences, featuring his own family members and set around the construction of a lake house, explores the intimate and enduring relationship between a mother and her son.
 The film is described as "a poetic and intimate cinematic experience," in reviews.

 The film had its premiere in the Tiger Competition at the 54th International Film Festival Rotterdam on 4 February 2025.
 It had its regional premiere at the 31st Sarajevo Film Festival on 17 August 2025, in the Competition Programme - Feature Film, where it won the Heart of Sarajevo award for Best Feature Film.

 Synopsis

 Stricken with guilt after accidentally hitting a dog with his car, Stefan chooses to take the injured animal with him to the lake in his hometown, a place where he hopes to finish the film dedicated to his recently departed mother.

-Stefan returns home for the first time since his mother’s death, joining his family to celebrate his grandmother’s birthday.
-This bittersweet reunion becomes the catalyst for a deeply personal journey: Stefan embarks on finishing a film dedicated to his late mother while attempting to make peace with his past—symbolized by his decision to care for a stray dog.
-Rooted in the director’s own life and featuring his real family members, the film unfolds as an intimate portrait of grief, reconciliation, and the enduring bond between mother and son—all set against the parallel goal of completing both a film and a lake house.
+Returning home for the first time since his mother’s death, he joins his family to celebrate his grandmother’s birthday.
+Rooted in the director’s own life and featuring his real family members, the film is dedicated to his late mother.